Min Y Mor

-Situated just 10 yds from a lovely beach and with stunning uninterrupted sea views of the Irish sea to the Lleyn Peninsula beyond, Min y Mor offers accommodation for 9 people and a cot (provided) over four bedrooms.
+Situated just 10 yds from a pebbly beach (sandy beaches less than 10 mins walk away) and with stunning uninterrupted views of the Irish sea to the Lleyn Peninsula beyond, Min y Mor offers accommodation for 9 people and a cot (provided) over four bedrooms.
+Downstairs sleeping arrangements for wheel chair users and/or physically impaired guests can be made by using an additional sofa bed on request.

 Off the kitchen/diner is a study and reading area with access to the rear garden and also a utility area equipped with washer/dryer and downstairs shower room and toilet, perfect for cleaning up children, pets (or grown ups!) after a trip to the beach.